eq19/feed/_drafts/exponentiation_zone.md

 {% include list.liquid all=true %}

-Exponentiation Zones allows parallel addition and multiplication zones on the representing residues of the operands, thus promising large gain to arithmetic on numbers in conventional representation.
+Exponentiation Zones allows parallel addition and multiplication zones on the representing residues of the operands, thus promising large gain to arithmetic on numbers.

 ## Self repetition